ezaruba/notonlyowner/content/ethereum/ethernaut-ctf/token.md

 module.exports = execute
 ~~~

 That's it.
-After running `truffle exec exploits/token.exploit.js`, you should see that the balance of the account if far greater than 20 tokens.
+After running `npx truffle exec exploits/token.exploit.js`, you should see that the balance of the account if far greater than 20 tokens.

 You can also [find the exploit code at my Github repo](https://github.com/tinchoabbate/ethernaut-ctf/blob/master/exploits/token.exploit.js).
 Although you might find some differences between the code in the repository and the one included in this post, the exploits work exactly the same.
 I made some changes to the exploit written here to make it simpler and clearer.